In this episode you’ll hear:

 Like we just do (knew), we would be able to pay it.
 So let’s reframe failure in another way.
 So as you know, every single inventor that has ever lived and has ever invented something that you know about, that they’re probably a household name, even if they’re not—the invention is probably something that you use on an almost daily basis, if not once in a while.
 You’ve heard of it, You’ve seen it.
 Any great invention, right?
 Well, inventors face failure all the time.
 That’s why I opened up with Edison’s quote, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

 So would you rather—let’s ask you a question.
 I’m gonna give you a multiple choice.
 You have two choices.
 Would you rather fail at innovation nine times?
 And on the 10th attempt, you were so successful and the ripple effect is immeasurable—like your life, your business, your customers’ lives, all transformed completely?
 Or option B. Would you rather play it safe and make a respectable income and impact, but know that you didn’t come close to fulfilling your life’s mission and purpose?
+Which one?

 So innovation is now your new competitive advantage.
 Innovation is the sister to failure.
 That’s your new competitive advantage, especially when we’re going through so much change.
 Innovation is going to have to be your new favorite word.
 I’ll give you some examples of some fun things throughout history.
 So, the bicycle.
 So throughout the 1800s, the bicycle was constantly tweaked until it gained popularity.
 And it started out as a man’s athletic sport, and then it became accessible to women, children, and non-athletes because the safety bicycle came along.